stanley-gu/qual/proposal.md

 ## Specific Aim 1
 ### Strategy and Rationale

+While review of the literature has a provided a thus far consistent hypothesis, based on PP~i~ depletion caused adenosine, signal disruption that is proposed here, Aim 1 will pursue further molecular biology experiments to support or invalidate the working model.

 Proposed mechanism shown in Figure \ref{fig:mechanism}.

 ![Proposed biological pathway involved in arterial calcification caused by ACDC, GACI, and PXE. \label{fig:mechanism}](images/mechanism.png)